PatiphanAK/PatiphanAK/README.md

 My goal is to build a solid theoretical foundation that enhances my problem-solving abilities in both pure mathematics and applied computational fields.
 <a href="https://me-v2-orpin.vercel.app/" target="_blank">More About me</a>
+Looking to collaborate with those who are interested in a similar study area or any further beneficial study.

 ## 🖥 Programming & Tools
 ### Languages